TSP Automatic Enrollment Program: How It Works, Percentages and Updates

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

-For those of us who have ever sifted through our daily emails and realized that we never subscribed to half of the messages in our inbox, the concept of automatic enrollment is quite familiar.
-In order to stop receiving advertisements, sales notifications, or updates from stores or websites that we visited one or more times, the burden is placed upon the individual to hit “unsubscribe.”
+For those of us who have ever sifted through our daily emails and realized we never subscribed to half of the messages in our inbox, the concept of automatic enrollment is quite familiar.
+In order to stop receiving unwanted messages, the burden is placed on the individual to opt out.
+The same principle applies to the TSP automatic enrollment program, you are enrolled by default, and opting out requires action on your part.

-Numerous studies have demonstrated the effectiveness of automatic enrollment in retirement accounts such as 401(k) plans and the Thrift Savings Plan (TSP).
-The TSP’s automatic-enrollment feature has numerous benefits that outweigh its costs.
-Here’s what you need to know about it.
+Numerous studies have demonstrated the effectiveness of automatic enrollment in retirement accounts such as 401(k) plans and the Thrift Savings Plan.
+The TSP automatic enrollment feature has numerous benefits that outweigh its costs.
+Here is what you need to know.

 What Is TSP Automatic Enrollment?